andreick/learning-path-android/Apps/DOBCalc/README.md

 # Date of Birthday Calculation

-Project made during [The Complete Android 12 & Kotlin Development Masterclass](https://globant.udemy.com/course/android-kotlin-developer/) on [Udemy Business](https://business.udemy.com/).
+Project made during [The Complete Android 12 & Kotlin Development Masterclass](https://www.udemy.com/course/android-kotlin-developer/) by [Denis Panjuta](https://www.udemy.com/user/denispanjuta/).

 It takes a birthdate and calculates the age in minutes.